Cathode Ray Tube (CRT)

 The cathode ray tube (CRT) is a vacuum tube containing an electron gun (a source of electrons) and a fluorescent screen, with internal or external means to accelerate and deflect the electron beam, used to create images in the form of light emitted from the fluorescent screen.
 The image may represent electrical waveforms (oscilloscope), pictures (television, computer monitor), radar targets and others.

-CRT Screen Size - is based on the diagonal screen measurement of its picture tube and is usually an inch larger than its viewable image size.
+CRT screen size is based on the diagonal screen measurement of its picture tube which is usually an inch larger than its viewable image size.
 A 17" CRT, for example, typically has a 16" viewable image size, with the edge of the picture tube covered by the bezel of the monitor.

-Refresh Rate - is the number of times per second that a CRT's picture must be redrawn.
-The standard is a rate 50Hz but increasing this to 100Hz will avoid flicker and cause less strain to the operator's eyes during grading.
+Refresh Rate is the number of times per second that a CRT's picture must be redrawn.
+The standard rate is 50Hz but increasing this to 100Hz or better still 200Hz will avoid flicker and cause less strain to the viewers eyes.

 LCD - Liquid Crystal Display

 LCD Basics - How does it work: LCD (liquid crystal display) monitors use liquid crystal filled grids, activated by electric fields, to create smooth, finely detailed images.
 The liquid crystal acts like a shutter that either blocks the backlight or lets it pass through to light up a particular colour filter.
 The screen has hundreds of thousands of pixels that are charged or not charged, making them reflect or not reflect light to form images.
 LCD technology produces the same image as a CRT, but in a much smaller package.
 Different types of LCD technology use different alignment modes to filter or twist incoming light, with differing results.